Welcome to itaSTYLE! The series where we talk about all things ita bag.

 Hey Co-Kan Flock!
-Last itaSTYLE article was about whether you should insert or not.
-I discussed very shortly a common practice of how inserts are made to readily available materials to the average person.
-It wasn’t too in depth as we just listed out materials and other possible ones.
-I’d like to get into a tutorial how we do our inserts here at Co-Kan since they’re in all our decorated bags.
+Last itaSTYLE article was about how to cut an ita bag insert.
+What about wrapping them and using them?
+Here's how we do our inserts here at Co-Kan since they’re in all our decorated ita bags.
 We also been getting a lot of questions on our Insert Backings that are being sold.
 It’s a good time to do this!

 Supplies, check! 🗹🗹🗹

-Today we’re going to be reconstructing my sweater JJ bag on a black OTB Messenger!
+Today we’re going to be reconstructing my sweater JJ bag on a black OTB Messenger Ita Bag!

 I would recommend doing it on a table, but any workspace you prefer to be at is fine!
 I’ve worked on the floor before and seen others just do that since it can be more comfortable.